 How to Make Handprint and Footprint Turkey

-- The first thing we did were the hand and foot tracings.
+The first things you need to do is get the hand and foot tracings done.
 We traced Nick’s foot first and then his hands.
 You’ll want to trace one foot on brown paper to create the body of the turkey.
 Then I would trace both hands on 3 different colors of construction paper.

-- With the body and feathers all put together it’s time to give your turkey a face and feet.
+With the body and feathers all put together it’s time to give your turkey a face and feet.
 Cut out two circles of white paper and glue them on for the eyes.
 Make large black dots in the middle of them to give the turkey eye balls.
-Then add his beak (just cut a corner of the construction paper to get a triangle) and giblet (for that I just make a squiggly shape to be cut out).
-We did glue the giblet under the beak.
-Finish off with some feet.

-- Once your handprint and footprint turkey is all put together it’s time to add it to the poem page.
-How you position it will truly depend on how large your turkey is.
-Nick is tiny, so his turkey wasn’t that large.
-In fact his turkey hardly hangs off of the poem page at all, but your child’s might need to be positioned differently.
+Once your handprint and footprint turkey is all put together it’s time to add it to the poem page.
+How you position it to the poem sheet will truly depend on how large your turkey is.
+Nick is tiny, so his turkey didn’t end up being very large.
+In fact his turkey hardly hangs off of the poem page at all, but your child’s turkey might need to be positioned differently.

-- Now your child’s beyond adorable handprint and footprint turkey is done!
-You may find that you need to rinse and repeat at this point if you were planning to give the turkey to someone.
+Now your child’s beyond adorable handprint and footprint turkey is done!
+You may find that you need to need to make multiple turkeys if the plan was to give it to someone.
 Nick loved his turkey so much that he wasn’t about to let it go!

 - Harvest Cake – A Fall Cake Recipe with Apples and Cream Cheese Frosting